BHafsa/DNN-NILM-template/README.md

 of the experiment.
 2. **src**: This folder is expected to contain the source code for the experimental setup.
 It has the following structure:
-  - **model**: A folder containing the models code.
+  - **model**: A folder containing the code of the model.
   - **data**: A containing python scripts for data pre-processing, data loaders and data post-processing.
   - **experiment.py**: A python script setting up the code for the experiment.
-3. **data**: This repository is expected to contain the NILM datasets , in the hdf5 format, that will be used during the experimental setup.
+3. **data**: This repository is expected to contain the NILM datasets, in the hdf5 format, that will be used during the experimental setup.

 ## How to run ?
 ```